SCP-XXXX |

 Object Class: Keter-provisi

 Special Containment Procedures: SCP-XXXX is presently uncontained.
-A joint operation between Mobile Task Force Nu-14 and the Subdivision of Anomalous Group Affairs is to commence in order to locate all disruptive SCP-XXXX-1 instances, along with SCP-XXXX-2, and reinstate treaty agreements as previously sanctioned by External Treaty XXXX-0A.
+A joint operation between Mobile Task Force Nu-141 and the Subdivision of Anomalous Group Affairs is to commence in order to locate all disruptive SCP-XXXX-1 instances, along with SCP-XXXX-2, and reinstate treaty agreements as previously sanctioned by External Treaty XXXX-0A.
 For further details on said operation, refer to Addendum XXXX-02.

-Description: SCP-XXXX refers to an organized crime syndicate operating entirely within Central Park, comprised almost entirely of 100-150 sapient pigeons (designated SCP-XXXX-1 instances).
+Description: SCP-XXXX refers to an organized crime syndicate operating entirely within Central Park2, comprised almost entirely of 100-150 sapient pigeons (designated SCP-XXXX-1 instances).
 SCP-XXXX's primary directives, as publicly stated by its leader, a grey-morph cockatoo parrot hereafter referred to as SCP-XXXX-2, is to seize as much land from Central Park as possible.
 These directives have included taxing other animal populations for food and water, obstructing footpaths and nature trails to park visitors, and inflicting property damage on buildings within the park.

 Originally partially occupying in excess of 22% of the park's land area, the amount of land owned by SCP-XXXX was significantly limited to a collective 22 hectares of land, as imposed by External Treaty XXXX-0A.
 While at first, SCP-XXXX was compliant with the treaty, and expressed little to no intent to breach these agreements, these negotiations were suddenly severed when SCP-XXXX collectively decided to flee all Foundation-sanctioned land, injuring numerous members of MTF Nu-14 in the process.
 Afterwards, all SCP-XXXX-1 instances were able to evade capture.